 - Reduces display brightness

-By under-clocking the CPU and dimming the display slightly, low power mode helps extend your Mac’s battery life whilst making the computer run cooler and more quietly than before.
-We’re not exaggerating if we call the Mac’s low power mode a macOS-optimized version of the same feature that’s available on the iPhone.
+By under-clocking the CPU and dimming the display slightly, Low Power Mode helps extend your Mac’s battery life whilst making the computer run cooler and more quietly than before.
+We’re not exaggerating if we call Mac’s Low Power Mode a macOS-optimized version of the same feature that’s available on the iPhone.

-- Click the Apple menu on your Mac, then choose System Preferences.
+- Click the Apple logo and choose System Settings.

 - Select Battery or Power Adapter from the lefthand sidebar.

-- Tick the box next to Low power mode to turn the feature on.
+- Tick the box next to Low power mode to turn on the feature.

-How to tell if my Mac is running in low power mode?
+How to tell if your Mac is running in Low Power Mode

-On iPhone and iPad, the battery icon in the status bar turns yellow when low power mode is turned on. macOS Monterey doesn’t use icon tinting to convey the status of low power mode.
-Is there a faster way of verifying whether the computer is in low power mode?
+On iPhone and iPad, the battery icon in the status bar turns yellow when Low Power Mode is turned on.
+The Mac doesn’t use icon tinting to convey the status of Low Power Mode.
+So, is there a faster way of verifying whether the computer is in Low Power Mode?